Claimer is a web application which is located at https://www.claimer.io that files Research & Development tax credit claims on behalf of UK companies.

 We will perform the services with reasonable skill and care.
 The services are provided solely for the purpose set out in this Agreement.
 Our obligations under this Agreement are concerned with performing the services as a means to achieve a successful outcome for a R&D Tax Relief claim submitted by you, however we do not make any representations about whether or not you will receive a full or partial refund.

-In the event of HMRC queries or investigation in relation to a tax credit claim, Claimer will represent and assist you, but we accept no responsibility or liability if the R&D Tax Relief claim is rejected by HMRC for any reason.
+In the event of HMRC queries or investigation in relation to a tax credit claim, Claimer will assist you, but we accept no responsibility or liability if the R&D Tax Relief claim is rejected by HMRC for any reason.

 4. Your Responsibilities